lammps/lammps/doc/src/pair_zbl.rst

 .. _Ziegler:

 **(Ziegler)** J.F.
-Ziegler, J. P. Biersack and U. Littmark, "The Stopping and Range of Ions in Matter," Volume 1, Pergamon, 1985.
+Ziegler, J. P. Biersack and U. Littmark, "The Stopping and Range of Ions in Matter", Volume 1, Pergamon, 1985.